Sustainability is part of Victorinox’s DNA

-As early as the 1970s – at a time when hardly any statutory provisions existed for industry at the national level –, Victorinox recognized the topics of dealing with environmental protection and sustainability issues as not only an entrepreneurial duty and social responsibility but also as an important factor for success.
-Today, the company’s innovative products and professional implementation of environmental and energy management stand for the purposeful long-term thinking of the traditional family enterprise.
+As early as the 1970s – at a time when hardly any statutory regulations existed for industry at a national level – Victorinox recognized that protecting the environment and ensuring sustainability were not just part of their duty as a business, but also an important factor for success.
+Today, the company’s innovative products and professional implementation of environmental and energy management reflect the long-term strategy of this family enterprise.

-The fact that the company’s management also assigns particular importance to concerns about resources and preserving the livelihood of future generations is also demonstrated by the company prize from the Schweizerischen Umweltstiftung [Swiss Environmental Foundation], received in 2008.
-Since 2007, our own «Green Shield» label has been making all employees aware of environmental protection concerns.
+The fact that the company’s management also assigns particular importance to concerns about resources and preserving the livelihood of future generations is also demonstrated by the company prize from the Schweizerische Umweltstiftung [Swiss Environmental Foundation], received in 2008.
+Since 2007, our own «Green Shield» label has been helping to make all employees aware of our environmental protection concerns.

 Heating oil is now used only in emergencies

 Victorinox pays special attention to the low consumption of heating oil, energy, and water.
-Thus a ventilation system that went into operation in 1980 in the production sites of Ibach, Schwyz functions with 50% less operating power.
-The ongoing optimization of machinery also contributes substantially to lower energy consumption.
-Victorinox is making a unique contribution to climate protection by means of heat recovery: the waste heat from production facilities provides up to 75% of the heat for all of the operational buildings at the headquarters’ location and for 120 apartments owned by the company.
+In particular, the ongoing optimization of our machinery helps to lower our energy consumption.
+For example, a ventilation system that went into operation in 1980 at our production site in Ibach now functions with 50% less operating power than at its original installation.
+Victorinox is also contributing to climate protection by means of heat recovery: the waste heat from production facilities provides up to 75% of the heat for all of the operational buildings at the headquarters’ location and for 120 apartments owned by the company.

-Thanks to this intensive use of waste heat and the ongoing renovation of buildings, the company reduced its demand for heating oil from over 30,’000 liters in 2014 to an average of 2,500 liters per year; in fact, since 2015, heating oil is now only being used in emergencies or in case of a water pump failure.
-Due to closed-circuit circulation systems, we’ve been able to reduce the quantity of fresh water needed to cool erosion and cleaning facilities by more than half.
-Also, rain water is used for the toilet facilities of several production centers.
+Thanks to this intensive use of waste heat and the ongoing renovation of our buildings, the company reduced its demand for heating oil from over 30,’000 liters in 2014 to an average of 2,500 liters per year.
+In fact, since 2015, heating oil is now only being used in emergencies or in case of a water pump failure.
+Due to closed-circuit circulation systems, we’ve been able to more than halve the quantity of fresh water needed to cool erosion and cleaning facilities.
+We also use rain water for the toilet facilities at several production centers.

 Separate instead of burning – maintain instead of disposing

-At Victorinox, the maxim «separate instead of burning – maintain instead of disposing applies throughout the company.» An integrated waste disposal plan for solid and liquid waste involves all employees in the recycling of resources and reduction of waste.
-Thus thanks to our in-house collection stations, we are able to send 55% of total waste to recycling already today.
+At Victorinox, the maxim “separate instead of burning – maintain instead of disposing” is applied across the company.
+An integrated waste disposal plan for solid and liquid waste involves all employees in the recycling of resources and reduction of waste.
+Thanks to our in-house collection stations, we are now able to send 55% of our total waste for recycling.
 From production, substantial quantities of plastic and steel waste as well as grinding sludge are recycled, which results in the generation of significantly less industrial waste.
-Last but not least, thanks to careful maintenance and constant modernization, Victorinox’s production machinery has a very long lifespan, such that some of the machinery has already been in operation for 50 years.
+Last but not least, thanks to careful maintenance and constant modernization, Victorinox’s production machinery has a very long lifespan – some of the machinery has already been in operation for 50 years.

-Victorinox resolutely complies with and implements laws and ordinances regarding water protection, air purification, and the handling of chemicals and hazardous materials.
+Victorinox resolutely complies with and implements laws and regulations regarding water protection, air purification and the handling of chemicals and hazardous materials.
 Wherever possible, production does not use chlorinated hydrocarbons.
-By various measures, such as switching to water-based and CHC-free cleaning systems, we were able to reduce their consumption from 108,’000 kg to 236 kg, thus far below the legal limit.
+By various measures, such as switching to water-based and CHC-free cleaning systems, we were able to reduce their consumption from 108,000 kg to 236 kg per year, which is far below the legal limit.
 Waste water from production is pretreated in the internal cleaning system prior to being discharged into the municipal wastewater treatment system.